danbev/learning-ai/notes/ggml-gallocr-reserve.md

     ...
 }
 ```
+We can see that the hash table is initialized and the allocators are reset.

 ```c++
 static void ggml_gallocr_alloc_graph_impl(ggml_gallocr_t galloc, struct ggml_cgraph * graph, const int * node_buffer_ids, const int * leaf_buffer_ids) {
     // clear hash tables